Ōita Station: Limited Express Trains

-The station was under construction to make it elevated.
-This work was to be finished by 2008 but fell behind schedule.
-It was completed on March 17, 2012.

 History

 Japanese Government Railways (JGR) opened the station on 1 November 1911 as the southern terminus of its then Hōshū Main Line (豊州本線) which it had been extending southwards in phases since 1907 when it had acquired the former Kyushu Railway's private track from Kokura south to Usa. Ōita became a through-station on 1 April 1914 when the track was extended further south to Kōzaki.
 On 15 December 1923, this entire stretch of track was redesignated as the Nippo Main Line.

 Separately, on 1 April 1914, JGR opened the Inukai Light Rail Line (犬飼軽便線) from Ōita westwards to Nakahanda.
 This track later linked up with another built eastwards from Kumamoto and the entire stretch was designated as the Hōhi Main Line on 2 December 1928.

 The origin of the third line to serve the station, the Kyudai Main Line lay with the private Daito Railway (大湯鉄道) which opened a track from Ōita westwards to Onoya on 30 October 1915.
 On 1 December 1922, the Daito Railway was nationalized and JGR designated this stretch of track as the Daito Line.
 By 1934, the track had linked up with a track built eastwards from Kurume and the entire route was designated the Kyudai Main Line.

 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, Ōita came under the control of JR Kyushu.